-- 1. This report sets out performance information for the responsive repairs service and an update on the delivery of the planned maintenance works by the Property Services team. - 2.
+- 1. This report sets out performance information for the responsive repairs service and an update on the delivery of the planned maintenance. - 2.
 In addition to the performance information, assurance statements relating to the significant health and safety risks associated with the housing stock are also provided.